kathrinlin/customizing-aspnetcore-book/manuscript/01-logging.md

 If needed, you are able to clear all the previously added logger providers.
 Than we call `AddProvider` to add a new instance of our `ColoredConsoleLoggerProvider` with the specific settings.
 We could also add some more instances of the provider with different settings.

-This shows ho to handle different log levels in a a different way.
-You can use this to send an emails on hard errors, to log debug messages to a different log sink than regular informational messages and so on.
+This shows how to handle different log levels in a different way.
+You can use this to send emails on hard errors, to log debug messages to a different log sink than regular informational (?) messages and so on.

 ![](images/customize-aspnetcore/custom-logger.PNG)

-In many cases it doesn't make sense to write a custom logger because there are already many good third party loggers, like elmah, log4net and NLog.
-In the next section I'm going to show you how to use NLog in ASP.NET Core
+In many cases it does not make sense to write a custom logger because there are already many good third party loggers, like elmah, log4net and NLog.
+In the next section I am going to show you how to use NLog in ASP.NET Core

 ## Plug-in an existing third-party logger provider